itsAlisha/30daysofCoding/README.md

-# 100daysofCoding
+# 30daysofCoding
-For My DSA notes + codes I will cover in 100 days
+For My DSA notes + codes which I will cover in 30 days